-Negotiating salary is something everyone must learn to do at some point during their career, whether the remit of your job role has changed or you’re just re-evaluating the value of your position.
-It can be an intimidating task even for those in very senior positions, so we’ve come up with some tips to help you navigate these conversations with your current employer.
+Negotiating a higher salary is something everyone must learn to do at some point during their career, whether interviewing for a new job or evaluating changes within your existing role.
+It can be an intimidating task even for those in very senior positions, so to maximise your chances of success, careful preparation is key.

 1. Be realistic about your market value